meltaor/wap_testing/README.md

-# WAP Testing with Selenium
+# WAP Testing for Twitch

+## Introduction
+This repository contains scripts and instructions for conducting WAP (Web Application Performance) testing for Twitch using Selenium.

 ## Prerequisites
 - Google Chrome